stanislavstoyanov99/SoftUni-Software-Engineering/JavaScript-Advanced/Labs-And-Homeworks/JS Applications/02. REST Services and AJAX - Exercise/README.md

-First and second problems are done using firebase server, whereas third and fourth are done using localhost.
+All problems are done with firebase server.
+In problem 3 - Phonebook Softuni server is not used, because is not configured to use database.